 To get back to the original discussion of whether there is or isn’t digital marketing, if you don’t have a solid marketing strategy in the first place, there is no digital marketing (at least not effectively).

-At Keap, we believe in this so much that we’ve created our own strategic marketing system that we’ve seen countless small businesses use to great success: Lifecycle Marketing.
+At Keap, we believe in this so much that we’ve created our own strategic marketing system that we’ve seen countless small businesses use to great success: Lifecycle Automation.

 The Attract phase will help you clarify who your best customers are, identify what they need, and understand how to connect with them.